orbitalchicken/Roadmap/README.md

     - Please update the plymouth theme, its too outdated to match the awesomeness of cinnamom. yes i am talking about the fade-in of the Mint logo, please give it a new design.
 You can take a look at elementary os Luna’s boot up theme
     - OMG there is no shutdown plymouth animation!
 I would like the LM logo from the boot to turn back off just like luna

-17 Cinnamon
+13 Cinnamon
 -----------

-    - DONE Settings: Network Settings -> Connect to hidden wireless access point, closes immediately.
     - DONE Xlets: Desklets launcher only lunches system settings, even if edited to start firefox then it crushes cinnamon
     - DONE Settings: Unicode support issues
-    - DONE Settings: C modules should provice menu items in /usr/share/applications so that they can be found from the menu
     - DONE Panel: Show/Hide delay for the panel (in autohide mode) doesn’t work.
 Didn’t work in LM14, either.
     - DONE Xlets: Confusing icons for active/locked
+    - DONE Keybindings: If you try to set SUPER + E or SUPER + T to home folder and terminal in the keyboard shortcut area, the shortcut will never work. (same since Mint 13).
     - Screensaver: doesn't forget away_message
     - Screensaver: after suspend, the screensaver does not appear and doesn’t ask for a password.
     - Settings: it would be nice if proxy settings also set files etc/environment and /etc/apt/apt.conf e. g. with a option "set proxy systemwide"
     - WM: DND layers in Cinnamon/muffin
     - WM: text on title window on top isn’t centered.
     - Panel: dim mai 5 instead of dim 5 mai (MATE gets it right)
-    - OSD: No progress info in volume/brightness OSDs
-    - OSD: Opaque instead of semi-transparent
-    - Keybindings: If you try to set SUPER + E or SUPER + T to home folder and terminal in the keyboard shortcut area, the shortcut will never work. (same since Mint 13).
-    - Keybindings: Keyboard shortcuts for custom launchers using the Windows key (Super) do not work.
-(They’re good e.g. for switching workspaces, so in principle they do work.)
     - nvidia gtx660 video card, vsync does not work?

 4 mintMenu